 If you live in an area with extreme winter temperatures, you run the risk of the pipes in your home freezing.
+Water has a unique property in that it expands as it freezes.
+This expansion puts tremendous pressure on whatever is containing it.
+No matter the strength of a container, expanding water can cause pipes to break.
 As water running through your pipes begins to freeze, the water will expand 10% in volume until the pressure rises enough to split your pipes open, potentially causing severe water damage to your home.
 There are a few things you can do to keep your pipes from freezing in the first place, and – if you act quickly – there are even ways to thaw frozen pipes in your house before they burst.
-Read these tips from ServiceMaster Restore® to learn what to do if your pipes freeze up.
+Read these tips from ServiceMaster Restore to learn what to do if your pipes freeze up.

 - Install a heating cable.
 For the coldest climates, consider installing electrical heating cables around crawlspace pipes to be sure that no water is able to freeze.

 - Add extra insulation.
-Adding insulation to water pipes in unheated areas throughout your home, including the garage, basement and any outdoor taps, can make water less likely to freeze.
+Adding insulation to water pipes in unheated areas throughout your home, including the garage, basement, and any outdoor taps, can make water less likely to freeze.
+Insulate large areas with sheets of foam board.
+These work well in crawl spaces, garages and other areas that need temporary insulation.

 - Turn off appliances.